BrennerDesign/egofishinggear/_products/ego-fishing-tools/measuring-board-34in.md

 filter_hoop:
 filter_mesh:
 left_column_html: >-
-  <p>The EGO measuring board was designed to provide an effect and accurate way
+  <p>The EGO measuring board was designed to provide an efficient and accurate
-  to measure fish length without having to deal with hassles of using a tradition tape.
+  way to measure fish length without having to deal with hassles of using a tradition tape.
 The angler can quickly get an accurate measuring length by simply setting the fish on the board and placing the nose against the vertical end of the board.
 The rugged EGO 34in aluminum measuring board is laser etched